 - 2.1 The execution period of the contract (legal duration) shall start on the date of notification by the Contracting Authority of the conclusion of the signature procedure by all parties.
-The execution period of the contract shall end three months after the implementation period of the Action as stipulated in paragraph 2.2. - 2.2 The implementation period of the Action is ......months and shall begin on ....., being the date of the arrival of the Resident Twinning Adviser (RTA).
+The execution period of the contract shall end three months after the implementation period of the Action as stipulated in paragraph 2.2. - 2.2 The implementation period of the Action ismonths and shall begin on, being the date of the taking up of duties by the Resident Twinning Adviser (RTA).